mukunku/release-exists-action/README.md

   if: steps.check-release.outputs.exists == 'true'
 ```

-To check if a release with the tag [`v1.0.0`](https://github.com/actions/checkout/releases/tag/v1.0.0) exists in the repo `actions/checkout`:
+To check if a non-draft release with the tag [`v1.0.0`](https://github.com/actions/checkout/releases/tag/v1.0.0) exists in the repo `actions/checkout`:
 ```yaml
 - uses: mukunku/release-exists-action@v1.0.0
   id: check-release